Tanahy05/Simon-Game/README.md

 # Simon-Game
-This game works on PC only
+This game works on PC and Mobil, play as you please.